January 27th, 2015

 December 2nd, 2014

-Today we’ve got some really exciting news to all our users – you can now print out your photos using Walgreens.
-This means that you can order high-quality affordable prints and pick them up at your nearest Walgreens store, sometimes even the same day.
-In this post we’re going to show you how to order your Walgreens prints.
+Today we’ve got some really exciting news to all our users – you can now print out your photos using Walgreens and Kodak.
+This means that you can order high-quality affordable prints and pick them up at your nearest Walgreens or Target store, sometimes even the same day.
+In this post we’re going to show you how to order your Walgreens or Kodak prints.

 How to Order Walgreens Prints

 Ordering prints is really easy.
 First of all, you’ll need to open the photo you want to print.
-Then hover your mouse over it and click on the red Walgreens icon:
+Then click on the hamburger menu in the top right corner and click on the printer icon:

 Read the rest of this entry »